qvicksilver/kubespray/docs/containerd.md

 * containerd is supported kubernetes 1.11.1 or later.
 * helm and other feature may not be supported due to docker dependency.
 * scale.yml and upgrade-cluster.yml are not supported.
-* calico is the only supported network plugin

 Use containerd instead of docker, set following variable: